 Supply Chain and Logistics

 Companies engaging in Supply Chain and Logistics functions transport agriculture products, machinery, and livestock and deal with warehousing and freight transportation services, parts, or sales across Canada and North America.
 Industry strength and proximity to the US market creates an opportunity for Lethbridge to become a major logistics or distribution centre.
-Lethbridge businesses can be successful in this industry by leveraging the investment in the transportation network (3 major Alberta highways) and privately owned intermodal rail facility (TransMark) located in close proximity to the city supporting multiple transportation requirements.
+Lethbridge businesses can be successful in this industry by leveraging the investment in the transportation network (3 major Alberta highways and CP Rail's main line) and the privately owned 22-track rail loading and marshalling yard facility (TransMark) that is located in close proximity to the city and supports multiple transportation requirements.

 With anticipated changes to the transportation grid as the Canamex corridor is completed, more highways are twinned and potential bypasses are introduced, there is great opportunity for Lethbridge to become a major logistics or distribution centre.
 The Lethbridge Airport also represents opportunity for potential growth with a significant amount of available land for expanded industrial use.
 Based on a 2006 Economic Impact Study the Lethbridge County Airport generated over $210 million in GDP activity within the City and County of Lethbridge.
 Opportunity exists within this sector for airport development and service enhancement.